lsst-ts/observatory-ops-docs/procedures/commissioning/comcam-cooldown.rst

 - Quadbox is connected to 3-phase power, all breakers are open and the PLC protection is active.
 - All ComCam servers are booted and running the applicable CCS subsystems.

-.. _ComCam-Cooldown-Post-Condition:

-Post-Condition
-^^^^^^^^^^^^^^

-..
-This section should provide a simple overview of conditions or results after executing the procedure; for example, state of equipment or resulting data products.
-..
-It is preferred to include them as a bulleted or enumerated list.
-..
-Do not include actions in this section.
-Any action by the user should be included in the end of the Procedure section below.
-For example: Do not include "Verify the telescope azimuth is 0 degrees with the appropriate command."
-Instead, include this statement as the final step of the procedure, and include "Telescope is at 0 degrees." in the Post-condition section.

-- This procedure leaves ComCam in a state where it is ready to take exposures via CCS or OCS.

 .. _ComCam-Cooldown-Procedure-Steps: